 Whether crafting a brand, pitch for a product, or an idea, you’ve got to put some person at the very top of your effort sheet.

 And the potential customers at the very bottom.
-And this person is going to say, “Aha, I think this thing would work for me because of this, or I can try it out, or I want to learn more.”
+And this person will say, “Aha, I think this thing would work for me because of this, or I can try it out, or I want to learn more.”

 The reason is that we have to put the call to action in the content or an email.
 To someone is so that every step visitors take that turns into an influencer relationship is a call to action.

-That you can consciously and fully own, and so that you can say, “Buy now, try it, learn more, contact us for more info.
+You can consciously and fully own so that you can say, “Buy now, try it, learn more, contact us for more info.